shadown/Commenter/README.md

 # Description

-Commenter is a [Sublime Text 2](http://www.sublimetext.com/) package that allows you to create bookmarks with comments, which is useful with reviewing/auditing source code.
+Commenter is a [Sublime Text 2](http://www.sublimetext.com/) package that allows you to create bookmarks with comments, which is useful when auditing source code.

-It creates handles bookmarks per working directory you are working on. - It is NOT meant to be used with single files -
+It handles bookmarks per working directory. - It is NOT meant to be used with single files -

 ## The workflow goes like

 * You open a folder in ST2, which contains the source code you are about to audit
-* Open files with in that folder and press (Cmd + Ctrl + m)
+* Open files within that folder and press (Cmd + Ctrl + m) to create bookmarks

 A separete bookmark database will be created for each "Folder" you have open via "File"->"Open...", when you create your first bookmark, in the directory specified in Commenter.sublime-settings